TartuNLP/grammar-worker/models/README.md

 ### Configuration samples

-Sample configuration for a general domain Estonian-English single direction model:
+Sample configuration for an Estonian model:

 ```
 language: et